intersystems-community/iris-analytics-template/README.md

 after that ZPM module.xml was created manually which includes classes, DFI, global and calls %DeepSee.Utils("Covid19Cube") to build the cube data.

+### How to run unittests

+This template goes with TestBI.cls unittest which tests all the pivots and dashboards in a namespace.
+Test runs with every commit into Github.
+Also you can call the test manually.

 ## What's inside the repository